 Mandatory Over-Length Page Charge

-With effect from January 1, 2017, a mandatory over length page charge of $200 (per page) is required for every printed page in excess of 15 pages for survey papers, 10 pages for full papers, 6 pages for short papers and 3 pages for letters published in TETCI.
+Effective from January 1, 2017, a mandatory over length page charge of $200 (per page) is required for every printed page in excess of 15 pages for Survey Papers, 10 pages for Full Papers, 6 pages for Short Papers and 3 pages for Letters published in TETCI.
 These limits are excluding the supplementary material.
 The manuscript length (excluding supplementary materials) with over-length page charge must be less than 21 pages for a Survey Paper, 15 pages for a Full Paper and 9 pages for a Short Paper.
 The page length here is for final accepted papers which have been formatted in two-column style.
 For the format requirements of new submissions, please refer to the above section "Style for Manuscript".

 It is the policy of the IEEE to own copyright to the technical contributions it publishes.
 To comply with the IEEE copyright policy, authors are required to sign the IEEE Copyright Transfer Form before publication in either the print or electronic medium.
 The form is provided upon approval of the manuscript.
 Authors must submit a signed copy of this form with their manuscripts (after a manuscript is accepted for publication).

 Submission of Final Manuscript